What is acute unilateral obstructive uropathy?

 Your doctor might perform additional tests, such as:

-- a renal scan, which involves injecting a tiny amount of radioactive material into a vein in your arm.
-This material travels to your kidneys and allows your doctor to measure your kidney function.
+- renal scan, which involves injecting a tiny amount of radioactive material into a vein in your arm that travels to your kidneys and allows your doctor to measure each individual kidney’s function

-- a urinalysis, to check for signs of kidney problems and urinary tract infections
+- urinalysis, to check for signs of kidney problems and urinary tract infections

 Treating this condition involves reducing the blockage and relieving the symptoms it causes.

-You can reduce your chances of having kidney stones by drinking six to eight glasses of water each day.
-Your doctor might recommend that you drink more if you have a history of kidney stones.
+- You can reduce your chances of having kidney stones by drinking six to eight glasses of water each day.
+Your doctor might recommend more if you have a history of kidney stones.